5/1/2025

 Operator

-At this time, all participants are in a listen only mode.
+At this time, all participants are in a listen-only mode.
 As a reminder, this conference is being recorded.
-I'd now like to turn the call over to your host, Annori Norton, Senior Director of Investor Relations for the Hershey Company.
-Thank you, you may begin.
+I'd now like to turn the call over to your host, Anuri Naughton, Senior Director of Investor Relations for the Hershey Company.
+Thank you.
+You may begin.

 speaker

-Thank you and good morning everyone.
-Thank you for joining us today for the Hershey Company's first quarter, 2025 earnings Q&A session.
-I hope everyone has had the chance to read our press release and listen to our prerecorded management remarks, both of which are available on our website.
-In addition, we have posted a transcript of the prerecorded remarks.
+Thank you, and good morning, everyone.
+Thank you for joining us today for the Hershey Company's first quarter 2025 earnings Q&A session.
+I hope everyone has had the chance to read our press release and listen to our pre-recorded management remarks, both of which are available on our website.
+In addition, we have posted a transcript of the pre-recorded remarks.
 At the conclusion of today's live Q&A session, we will also post a transcript and audio replay of this call.
 Please note that during today's Q&A session, we may make forward-looking statements that are subject to various risks and uncertainties.
-These statements, including expectations and assumptions regarding the company's future operations and financial support.
+These statements, including expectations and assumptions regarding the company's future operations and financials.
 Actual results could differ materially from those projected.
 The company undertakes no obligation to update these statements based on subsequent events.
-A detailed listing of such risks and uncertainties can be found in today's press release and the company's FTC filing.
-Finally, please note that we may refer to certain non-GAAP financial measures that we believe provide useful information for investors.
+A detailed listing of such risks and uncertainties can be found in today's press release and the company's SEC filing.
+Finally, please note that we may refer to certain non-GAAP financial investors that we believe provide useful information for investors.
 The presentation of this information is not intended to be considered in isolation or as a substitute for the financial information presented in accordance with GAAP.
-Reconciliation for the GAAP results are included in this morning's press release.
-Joining me today are Hershey's chairman and CEO, Michelle Buck, and Hershey's senior vice president and CFO, Steve Bostle.
-With that, I will turn it over to the operator for the
+Reconciliations for the GAAP results are included in this morning's press release.
+Joining me today are Hershey's Chairman and CEO, Michelle Buck, and Hershey's Senior Vice President and CFO, Steve Boskell.
+With that, I will turn it over to the operator for the press release.

 speaker